-During the site visit in February 2022, it was noted that the vegetation along the canal embankment had been cut back; this made access to the connection posts easy.
-The concrete posts containing the strain gauge connections were noted to be in good condition.
-The connectors were also in good condition, providing a clean connection to the strain gauges.
+During the site visit in February 2023, it was noted that the vegetation along the canal embankment had been cut back; this made access to the connection posts easy.
+The concrete posts containing the strain gauge connections were noted to have cosmetic damage, possibly during vegetation clearance.
+However, the connectors were in good condition, providing a clean connection to the strain gauges.
 All strain gauges returned strong, clear signals demonstrating that their condition can be perceived to be good.

 The strain readings taken suggest that the overall pipeline stress state is similar to previous readings undertaken in the winter months.
-It can be inferred that the pipeline is likely to be in a similar operating condition as the previous winter readings, last taken in 2017.
+It can be inferred that the pipeline is likely to be in a similar operating condition as the previous winter readings, taken in 2022.

-The maximum calculated longitudinal tensile stress at chainage 170 m is above the lower bound limit of 50 N/mm, but below the upper bound limit of 100 N/mm, with the current stresses similar to the previous winter readings in 2017.
-At chainage 570 m, the calculated longitudinal tensile stresses are above the upper bound limit of 100 N/mm, but they are still within previously recorded maxima.
+The maximum calculated longitudinal tensile stress at chainage 170 m is above the lower bound limit of 50 N/mm2, but below the upper bound limit of 100 N/mm2, with the current stresses similar to the previous winter readings in 2022.
+At chainage 570 m, the calculated longitudinal tensile stresses are above the upper bound limit of 100 N/mm2, but they are still within previously recorded maxima.